 “Any charity that focuses on children is a great one in my book, but Shriners is one of those where they truly do help children who couldn’t otherwise afford certain procedures get those procedures free of charge.
 UCS loves kids and proudly supports all of Shriners efforts!”

 This veterans’ assistance organization serves the current generation of injured veterans.
-Services and support are extended to families and caregivers, because WWP recognizes that the challenges wounded vets face affect those closest to them, too.
-All services are free and aim to increase awareness, help injured vets help one another and provide specific programming to help vets and their families recover physically, mentally and financially.
+Services and support are extended to families and caregivers because WWP recognizes that the challenges wounded vets face affect those closest to them, too.
+All services are free and aim to increase awareness, help injured vets help one another, and provide specific programming to help vets and their families recover physically, mentally, and financially.

 “This has to be one of our favorite charities here at UCS.
 Our veterans help keep this country a free one every day by putting themselves in harm’s way.
-Nothing can ever repay their sacrifices and what their loved ones go through but I know everyone at UCS is proud of our armed forces and proud of the fact that we donate to the Wounded Warrior Project.”
+Nothing can ever repay their sacrifices and what their loved ones go through, but I know everyone at UCS is proud of our armed forces and proud of the fact that we donate to the Wounded Warrior Project.”

-Since 1978, this organization has served children diagnosed with cancer and other life-threatening illnesses.
+Since 1978, this organization +has served children diagnosed with cancer and other life-threatening illnesses.
 Friends of Karen works with families in the New York metropolitan area to “keep them strong, functioning and able to cope.”
 That work includes emotional and financial support as well as advocacy.

 Smile Train is an international children’s charity with a sustainable approach to a single, solvable problem: cleft lip and palate.
 Millions of children in developing countries with unrepaired clefts live in shame, but more importantly, have difficulty eating, breathing, and speaking.
 Cleft repair surgery is simple, and the transformation is immediate.
 Smile Train’s sustainable model provides training and funding to empower local doctors in 85+ developing countries to provide 100% free cleft repair surgery in their communities.

-“We at UCS love The Smile Train is because they focus on single cause that can be fixed with a one-time surgery.
+“We at UCS love The Smile Train because they focus on a single cause that can be fixed with a one-time surgery.
 To fix someone’s ability to eat or to speak for a few hundred dollars is priceless to me and all of those who are on The Smile Train.”